Duino Elegies: Duino Castle and the first elegies

 In 1910 Rilke completed the loosely autobiographical novel, Die Aufzeichnungen des Malte Laurids Brigge (The Notebooks of Malte Laurids Brigge) in which a young poet is terrified by the fragmentation and chaos of modern urban life.
 After he experienced a psychological crisis accompanied by severe depression.
-Rilke was invited in late 1911 to Duino Castle by Princess Marie von Thurn und Taxis, whom he had met a few years earlier.
+Rilke was invited in late 1911 to Duino Castle, then part of Austria-Hungary, by Princess Marie von Thurn und Taxis, whom he had met a few years earlier.

 Rilke and Marie collaborated on a translation of Dante's La Vita Nuova (The New Life) while at Duino.
 After the Princess left to join her husband at their Lautschin estate, Rilke spent the next few weeks alone to focus on his work.
 While writing Das Marien-Leben (The Life of Mary) in January 1912, Rilke claimed that he heard a voice calling in the roar of the wind while walking along the cliffs near the castle, speaking the words that would become the first lines of the Duino Elegies: "Wer, wenn ich schriee, hörte mich denn aus der Engel Ordnungen?" ("Who, if I cried out, would hear me among the hierarchies of angels?")
 He quickly wrote them in his notebook and completed the draft of the '"First Elegy" that night.
 Within days, he drafted the "Second Elegy" and composed passages and fragments that would later be incorporated into later elegies—including the opening passage of the "Tenth Elegy".

 In the following years, Rilke worked sporadically on the elegies.
 While staying at Ronda, Spain in 1913, he wrote part of what would become the "Sixth Elegy".
 He moved to Paris later that year where he continued work on the "Sixth Elegy" and completed the "Third Elegy".
 During World War I, Rilke wrote the "Fourth Elegy", completing it the day before he was conscripted into the Austro-Hungarian army in November 1915.
 After Rilke was discharged in 1916, he returned to Munich for the duration of the war, but wrote very little poetry during that time.